-- To help applicants with the required pre-registration process, we will host two webinars featuring information on the Open Science Framework and the preregistration process.
+- To help applicants with the required pre-registration process, we hosted two webinars featuring information on the Open Science Framework and the preregistration process.

-- All proposals will be reviewed internally by TWCF staff.
-Up to fifty leading proposals will be sent for external review.
+- All proposals were reviewed internally by TWCF staff.
+Up to fifty leading proposals were sent for external review.

-- In recognition that external review scores are a useful but imperfect predictor of project quality, we will include the following partially random downselection step: Applications with below-median review scores will be declined.
-Applications above the median will have an expected funding rate of 50% and will be down-selected randomly before being presented for approval.
+- In recognition that external review scores are a useful but imperfect predictor of project quality, we included the following partially random downselection step: Applications with below-median review scores were declined.
+Applications above the median have an expected funding rate of 50% and were down-selected randomly before being presented for approval.

 Process and Timeline: